mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 "Annu, are you coming?"

-"It's coming back to me now."
+"It's coming back to me now," thi said, looking deeply into the water.

-"What?"
+"What is?"
 I asked, confused.

-"When I left.
-It was a big ship, parked further out.
-He dragged me through the water as I lay paralyzed.
-But I remember every moment: the feeling of water curling over my face, the little bits of sand that got into my nose.
-I remember what it felt like to die by his hand for the first time."
+"When I left...
+It was a big ship, anchored further out.
+He bound me with rope and dragged me through the water while I struggled for aiir.
+I can feel every moment.
+Even the little bits of sand and bubble across my face.
+The water got deeper, and... there was nothing to push against.
+I remember the tunnel vision.
+That stale air was so painful to hold inside, but the water was even worse."

-Thi began to tremble as hae eyes stared further and further into hae mind, clutching fast to Boon until she yelped, "Ai!"
+Thi began to tremble as hae eyes stared further and further into hae mind, clutching fast to Boon's fur until she yelped, "Ai!" and Annu snapped out of it.

+"I'm sorry Boon," thi said gently.

+I began to cry, as my own memories popped in and out of my consciousness and colored my empathy for hae.

+Thi said, "I can never erase these memories of dying.
+They haunt me everywhere I go."

+"Then don't," I said.
+"Those memories will save you from anything he might try to do here."